 At the Sibaya off ramp I tested the braking power of the all round discs and this is where I really appreciated the 1.6., it had a quicker and more confident braking time.
 Handling was great as well.
 This is what I like about the Polos, although you get excellent road handling you also get a comfortable ride.

 The Polo 1.6 Comfortline comes in at R199600, almost R20000 more than the 1.4.
 A tad bit expensive considering the fact that you don't get a service or maintenance plan with it.
 You will get a 3 year/100000km warranty.
 Not a very attractive price considering other manufactures offer at least a 60000km service plan.
 An extra R15k will get you a 120000km service plan.
-Overall it's a good car, but the markets styling and extra value adds are starting to drown the demand for Polos.
-Other options would be the Ford Fiesta, Kia Rio and Hyundai i20, all of whom come with a standard service plan.

 Your blog about Volkswagen polo is informative.
 It is really great work.
 Thanks for sharing your experience with us.
 We like Volkswagen polo.
 I have bought Volkswagen polo.
 It has high quality driving, good mileage, interior and exterior looks good.
 We really enjoyed driving this car .